From A Wiki of Ice and Fire

 - Main article: Ironborn

-The inhabitants of these harsh isles are known as ironmen to the rest of Westeros, but call themselves the ironborn.
+The inhabitants of these harsh isles are known as ironmen to the rest of Westeros, but they call themselves the ironborn.
 They are men of the sea, and their naval supremacy was once unmatched.
 They are considered independent, fierce and sometimes cruel.
 They live in a harsh land and they hold no love for the peoples of the mainland and their soft green ways.
-The Faith of the Seven of the Andals and the Old Gods find small favor with the ironborn, as their allegiance is given to their native Drowned God.
+The Faith of the Seven of the Andals and the old gods find small favor with the ironborn, as their allegiance is given to their native Drowned God.
+Many ironborn believe in returning to the Old Way of reaving and paying the iron price.

 The islands are sparse and rocky with a thin, stony soil that makes it hard for the smallfolk to farm, often having to do without the animals that might make their job easier, such as oxen or horses.
-Their mines do not produce the precious metals of the Westerlands; iron can be obtained, but only through backbreaking labour.
+Their mines do not produce the precious metals of the Westerlands; iron, lead and tin can be obtained, but only through backbreaking labour.
 With so little wealth on the islands themselves, it is not difficult to understand why the ironborn of old turned to raiding.

 Under the rule of House Hoare, the ironborn managed to bring the Riverlands and much of the western coast of Westeros under the rule of the Iron Islands.
 Their line ended with the death of King Harren the Black and his sons at Harrenhal, the monstrous castle he had built on the shores of the Gods Eye.
-Aegon I came to Harrenhal intending to make Harren bend the knee.
+Aegon I Targaryen came to Harrenhal intending to make Harren bend the knee.
 Harren refused to yield and the castle was too strong to storm, so Aegon rode his dragon Balerion over the walls and roasted King Harren and his sons in their tower.
-With Harren's death the River lords rose in rebellion, led by House Tully, throwing the ironborn back to their islands, where the ironborn elected House Greyjoy of Pyke to rule over them, submitting to Aegon and the Iron Throne.
+With Harren's death the river lords, led by House Tully, rose in rebellion and threw the ironborn back to their islands.
+Submitting to Aegon and the Iron Throne, the ironborn elected House Greyjoy of Pyke to rule as Aegon's vassal.

 In 289 AL Lord Balon Greyjoy led an uprising of the Iron Islands against the Iron Throne in a bid for independence.
 The Greyjoy Rebellion was crushed by King Robert Baratheon, however.
 Balon's only surviving son, Theon Greyjoy, was taken to the North as a ward of Lord Eddard Stark.